NKjoep/nkjoep.github.io/_posts/2014-04-16-i-love-markdowncss.md

 ![i-love-markdown.css homepage]({{ site.url }}/assets/posts/2014-04-16-i-love-markdowncss/i-love-markdown.jpg)

-I started with a simple css then ended up with a less file and a container so it'll be easy to integrate it with existant websites.
+I started with a simple css then ended up with a less file and a container so it'll be easy to integrate it with existent websites.

 After I finished I googled a bit for something similar and I discovered many others had my same idea...

-One of my favourites is: [markdown-css (http://mrcoles.com/demo/markdown-css/)](http://mrcoles.com/demo/markdown-css/)
+One of my favorites is: [markdown-css (http://mrcoles.com/demo/markdown-css/)](http://mrcoles.com/demo/markdown-css/)